hmchuong/MaGGIe/README.md

 Source code:
 Weights:

+Inference script:

 #### 2. SparseMat
 You can use this repo

 Weights and config:
-- Image:
+- Image: `s3://a-chuonghm/checkpoints/baselines/image/sparsemat/`
-- Video:
+- Video: `s3://a-chuonghm/checkpoints/baselines/video/sparsemat/`

 #### 3. MGM
 You can use this repo

 Weights and config:
-- Converted from MGM-In-The-Wild:
+- Converted from MGM-In-The-Wild: `s3://a-chuonghm/checkpoints/baselines/image/mgm_wild/`
-- Image:
+- Image: `s3://a-chuonghm/checkpoints/baselines/image/mgm/`
-- Video:
+- Video (+TCVOM): `s3://a-chuonghm/checkpoints/baselines/video/mgm_tcvom/`

 #### 4. MGM Stacked masks
 You can use this repo

 Weights and config:
-- Image:
+- Image: `s3://a-chuonghm/checkpoints/baselines/image/mgm_stacked/`
-- Video:
+- Video (+TCVOM): `s3://a-chuonghm/checkpoints/baselines/video/mgm_stacked_tcvom/`

+#### 5. FTP-VM
+You can use this repo

+Retrained weights on V-HIM2K5:

+Inference script:

+#### 6. OTVM
+You can use this repo

+Retrained weights on V-HIM2K5:

+Inference script: